arm-sbc/rockchip-bsp/README.md

 	passwd ( set root password)
 	adduser ( add a admin user)
-	apt update ( if apt update gives any error, it might be baecsue of the resolv.conf at etc/resolv.conf, dlete and create a new one with nameserver 8.8.8.8 apt install network-manager
+	apt update ( if apt update gives any error, it might be baecsue of the resolv.conf at etc/resolv.conf, create a new one with an entry like nameserver 8.8.8.8 apt install network-manager
 	apt install wireless-tools
+	systemctl enable serial-getty@ttyFIQ0.service  (for rk3288/3399 boards)
+	T0:2345:respawn:/sbin/getty -L ttyFIQ0 1500000 vt100 ( 3288 board  115200)
+	exit

+	rm /usr/bin-qemu-aach64-static

+then copy Image, dtb file to boot folder of rootfs. and create a extlinux/etlinux.conf on the root.